lukehutch/Producer/README.md

 ### Output

-The above example produce the following output (modulo nondeterminism):
+The above example produces the following output (modulo nondeterminism).
+Note how the first five items are produced, filling the queue, before the consumer has a chance to start iterating through the queue items.
+The producer subsequently blocks, waiting for an empty slot in the queue before it can produce another item.

 ```
 Producing 0